What’s at stake for Virginia K-12 students?

 - How would the guidance set students up for success?

-- What would it mean to you and your city/county if all Virginia schools had safe and inclusive environments for LGBTQ+ youth?
+- What would it mean to you and your city/county if Virginia schools did not have safe and inclusive environments for LGBTQ+ youth?

-- How might it help your friends, loved ones, and other community members?
+- How might it impact your friends, loved ones, and other community members?

 - Why is this important to you as an ally?

-What new protections do transgender and non-binary youth have in schools (under the 2021 VDOE policy)?
+What current protections do transgender and non-binary youth have in schools (under the 2021 VDOE policy)?

 School districts’ model policies must cover the following areas that schools will address: